SUSAN R. GREENE, Ph.D.

 2005-present

-RIVATE PSYCHOTHERAPY PRACTICE – Psychodynamic therapy with adults and adolescents
+PRIVATE PSYCHOTHERAPY PRACTICE – Psychodynamic therapy with adults and adolescents

 2001-present

-RT FORCES – Public Artist/Director
+ART FORCES – Public Artist/Director

-Director of extensive, international, multidisciplined public art project, dealing with issues of globalism, refugees, trauma, memory and resilience.
+Director of extensive, international, multi–disciplined public art project, dealing with issues of globalism, refugees, trauma, memory and resilience.
 Incorporates murals, video, web platforms, new media, exhibitions and writing.

 2007-2011

-AN FRANCISCO ART INSTITUTE – Visiting Faculty, Humanities, Interdisciplinary Studies
+SAN FRANCISCO ART INSTITUTE – Visiting Faculty, Humanities, Interdisciplinary Studies

 Courses: Creativity, Trauma and Resilience, Graduate Activism and Social Movements, Undergraduate Psychology, Perception and Creativity, Undergraduate Research Colloquium, Undergraduate